 Very importantly, mediation is entirely voluntary.
 It continues only for so long as you, your spouse, and the mediator want it to.
 Mediation can be conducted as frequently as the parties believe is necessary to reach an agreement.
 This is your mediation and you decide everything in the process, with the advice and experience of your divorce mediator.

 In fact, our court rules state:

 "Unless the participants in a mediation agree otherwise …., no party, mediator, or other participant in a mediation may disclose any mediation communication to anyone who was not a participant in the mediation.
 A mediator may disclose a mediation communication to prevent harm to others to the extent such mediation communication would be admissible in a court proceeding.
 A mediator has the duty to disclose to a proper authority information obtained at a mediation session if required by law or if the mediator has a reasonable belief that such disclosure will prevent a participant from committing a criminal or illegal act likely to result in death or serious bodily harm.
 No mediator may appear as counsel for any person in the same or any related matter."
 R. 1:40-4(d).

 To learn more about mediation, and whether it's right for your case, contact NJ Divorce Solutions at (732) 479-4711.
-Located in Iselin, NJ, our firm offers experienced legal counsel to clients in the Woodbridge Township and surrounding areas.
+Located in Edison, NJ, our firm offers experienced legal counsel to clients in the Edison and surrounding areas.